How exactly do you wish safe travels in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Facciamo una piccola pausa!

-We then have buon viaggio, literally meaning good trip.
-You can actually use buon viaggio! alone as an exclamation to translate the English wish have a good trip.
+We have buon viaggio, which literally means “good journey”.
+You can actually use buon viaggio! just as an exclamation to translate the English sentence “have a good trip”.

-Now, what do you have to say to wish safe travels in Italian to groups of people?
-You will need to conjugate the verb fare in the second person plural.
-Let’s see what this form is in the next paragraph.
+Now, what do you have to say to wish a group of people a good trip in Italian?
+You need to conjugate the verb fare in the second person plural.
+Let’s look at this form in the next paragraph.

 Title: Italian All-in-One For Dummies